-Many of Leonardo Da Vinci’s works incorporated the golden ratio.
+Many of Leonardo Da Vinci’s works incorporated the golden ratio in the mathematics of design.
 Even the human face closely follows the Fibonacci Sequence.

 Other works that contain the golden ratio include the Great Pyramids and the Parthenon.
 Some people even believe that the Apple computer logo uses the Fibonacci sequence, but experts dispute this claim.

-Fractals are repeating patterns that can be created via mathematics, but also appear in nature.
+Fractals are repeating patterns that can be created via the mathematics of design, but also appear in nature.